multi-commander/Multi-Commander/README.md

 ### Docker image
 this is a complete Docker image,you can start work quickly with it.
 environment：ubuntu16.04  python3.6  Cityflow  tensorflow1.14.0  Ray  Gym
+you need run your docker container keep port 8080,6006,8265 connected.
 ```
 docker pull 957001934/road-commander
 ```